-Should you include a trip to Nusa Penida in your Bali itinerary?
+Should you include a Nusa Penida trip in your Bali itinerary?
 There are plenty of great reasons to go to this little island — but there are also lots of reasons you might want to avoid it!
-Is a Nusa Penida trip right for you?
+Is a trip to Nusa Penida right for you?
 We’ve got your answer below!

-The first time we took a trip to Nusa Penida, in 2015, it was a real escape from the tourist crowds of Ubud.
+The first time we went to Nusa Penida, in 2015, it was a real escape from the tourist crowds of Ubud.

 Gone was the bumper to bumper traffic and the buzz of a million motorbikes.
 Gone was the endless stream of sightseers and spiritual seekers.